 Gebrüder Thonet Vienna GmbH (“GTV”) is part of a great European design history that merges tradition and innovation, renewing its style lines through continuous project research.
-Gebrüder Thonet is a protagonist in the passage from craftsmanship to industry, thanks to an approach which anticipates modern design and has contributed to the definition of the visual grammar of contemporaneousness.
+Gebrüder Thonet is a protagonist in the passage from craftsmanship to industry, thanks to an approach that anticipates modern design and has contributed to the definition of the visual grammar of contemporaneousness.

 Targa Sofa Design, Design by GamFratesi

 Invited by Metternich to develop his own patent in Austria, Michael Thonet settled in Vienna, where he founded the “Gebrüder Thonet” company in 1853, involving his five children in the company.
-In the capital of the Habsburg Empire, Michael Thonet moved from the use of laminated glued wood to that of steam bent wooden rods, an industrial chemical and mechanical process which permitted the production of wood furniture in large quantities.
+In the capital of the Habsburg Empire, Michael Thonet moved from the use of laminated glued wood to that of steam-bent wooden rods, an industrial chemical and mechanical process which permitted the production of wood furniture in large quantities.
 He immediately supported this with a distribution and sales network that was capable of penetrating any market.

 Chair N. 1, Design by Michael Thonet